MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/serial-console-overview.md

 - Classic deployments aren't supported.
 Your VM or virtual machine scale set instance must use the Azure Resource Manager deployment model.

 > [!NOTE]
 > Serial Console is currently incompatible with a managed boot diagnostics storage account.
-To use Serial Console, ensure that you are using a custom storage account that is public and accessible from all networks.
+To use Serial Console, ensure that you are using a custom storage account that is accessible from all networks.
+You can find the setting in the **Networking** section of the storage account **Overview** page.

 ## Get started with the Serial Console
 The Serial Console for VMs and virtual machine scale set is accessible only through the Azure portal: